Field Notes

 • Reduce time spent on unqualified candidates

-• Collect consistent, comparable info from every applicant
+• Collect consistent, comparable info from every candidate

 • Get key answers upfront about experience, availability, and certifications